codinux-gmbh/klf/README.md

 ## Logger name resolution if no logger tag is provided

-If no logger tag is provided, e.g. with `Log.info { "Info" }`, which comes in handy e.g. in Composables, where in most cases no class to reference is available, the following logger name resolution will be applied:
+If no logger tag is provided, e.g. with `Log.info { "Info" }`, the following logger name resolution will be applied:

+1. If `LoggerFactory.config.useCallerMethodIfLoggerNameNotSet` is set to true, then the method that executed the log statement will be used as logger name, in the format `<class name>.<method name>`.
+This comes in handy in Compose as in composable functions there's (usually) no class to reference with `by logger()` or `Log.info<ClassName> { }`.
+This currently works only on `JVM` and `Android`.

-1. If set, the value of `LoggerFactory.defaultLoggerName` will be used.
+2. If set, the value of `LoggerFactory.defaultLoggerName` will be used.

-2. If `defaultLoggerName` is not set, we try to determine the app name (e.g. Main Bundle name on iOS, app's package name on Android, jar name on JVM and URL's last path name on JavaScript).
+3. If `defaultLoggerName` is not set, we try to determine the app name (e.g. Main Bundle name on iOS, app's package name on Android, jar name on JVM and URL's last path name on JavaScript).

-3. If this does not work, `"net.codinux.log.klf"` will be used as logger name.
+4. If this does not work, `"net.codinux.log.klf"` will be used as logger name.

 ## Log appenders